TriTranDev/neuralnetwork/README.md

 	}
 ```

-this is param for build the network
+this is param for build the network <br />

 ```golang
 result := neuralnetwork.ProcessNeural(inputParam)